tfilewic/wind/README.md

 ## Project will:
 - [X] Display a map with Esri satellite imagery
 - [X] Display a .gpx route
-- [ ] Fetch routes from Strava API
+- [X] Fetch routes from Strava API
-- [ ] Display wind direction and magnitude along the route
+- [X] Display wind direction and magnitude along the route
-- [ ] Fetch wind data from OpenWeatherMap
+- [X] Fetch wind data from OpenWeatherMap
 - [ ] Implement a backend proxy to handle API requests
+- [ ] Create custom arrow using L.divIcon that scales its length based on wind magnitude

 ## Technologies Used
 - **React** – frontend framework for building the UI